 Gartner forecasts that 20.4 billion connected things will be in use worldwide by 2020.

-As the volume of internet-connected devices increases, so too does the need for greater access to edge processing power and database resources.
-In some instances, the benefits of establishing connected IoT endpoints won’t be fully realized unless underlying infrastructure is located closer to the edge in order to reduce latency, improve availability and support time-sensitive operations.
+As the volume of internet-connected devices increases, so too does the need for greater access to edge computing and processing power and database resources.
+In some instances, the benefits of establishing connected endpoints for IoT devices won’t be fully realized unless underlying infrastructure is located closer to the edge in order to reduce latency, improve availability and support time-sensitive operations.

 Further accelerating this push to add additional infrastructure at the edge are resource-intensive technologies like Artificial Intelligence (AI) – which is already being implemented ubiquitously.
 It’s important to note, however, that even edge-based AI and Machine Learning (ML) applications often require efficient access to core resources in order to function effectively.
 In this sense, the relationship between edge and core is highly complementary.